 I also opted to make a super fresh, you-won’t-believe-it’s-winter avocado “sauce” with tomatoes, cilantro, and even more lime.
 It’s fresh and zippy, and just when you think you’ve added enough to the top of the salmon, you’re going to want to go back and add some more.

 For those doing Whole30 this month, this recipe is Whole30 friendly (and Paleo).
-Salmon is Whole30 compliant in general, so I’d also recommend checking out my other salmon recipes, including this Baked Salmon in Foil, Soy Ginger Salmon (coconut aminos can be swapped for the soy sauce and the honey omitted to make it Whole30 compliant), and Pineapple Glazed Salmon with avocado sauce.
+Salmon is Whole30 compliant in general, so I’d also recommend checking out my other salmon recipes, including this Baked Salmon in Foil, Grilled Salmon in Foil, Soy Ginger Salmon (coconut aminos can be swapped for the soy sauce and the honey omitted to make it Whole30 compliant), and Pineapple Glazed Salmon with avocado sauce.
 From there, I have a list of 15 Whole30 Recipes for you to explore, the most popular being these Whole30 Vegetarian Power Bowls.

 What to Serve with Whole30 Baked Salmon